Cudlin/SweetCtrl/About SweetCtrl.md

 # [Weclome To Sweet Control panel](https://github.com/Cudlin/SweetCtrl/releases/latest)
 Sweet | Fps &amp; Latency 🛠
 ---------------------------- -
-Hello Gamers
+Hello Gamers,

-Its Culdin I Type This Words
+Its me Cudlin, I typed This Words

-This SweetCtrl For Free
+The SweetCtrl is Fully Free

-if you wanna more Fps , Latency & Input Delay
+if you want more Fps, Latency & Input Delay

 Warning:
 We are not liable if you damage your system in any way,

 Ex: not following the disclaimers carefully.